blue-jay/blue-jay.github.io.hugo/content/assets/index.md

-Check out the [Controllers](/controllers) and [Views](/views/#included-functions) pages for how the files are served and how timestamps are append to them for cach management.
+Check out the [Controllers](/controllers) and [Views](/views/#included-functions) pages for how the files are served and how timestamps are append to them for cache management.

 If you make changes to any of the files in the **dynamic** folder, you still need a way to compile/minify them and then move them to the **static** folder